-In America, there are more than 23 million people addicted to some form of substance and in need of treatment.
-Out of those 23 million, only roughly 10 percent seek and receive the help that they need.
-If you have an adult child that is addicted to drugs or alcohol, you likely feel helpless and hopeless.
+In America, there are more than 23 million people addicted to some form of substance and requiring treatment.
+Out of those 23 million, only roughly 10 percent seek and receive the help they need.
+If you have an adult child addicted to drugs or alcohol, you likely feel helpless and hopeless.
 You may even feel as if you have no options available to you.
 However, here are six things that you should keep in mind.

-While you may be living with someone that is battling addiction and dealing with the effects of addiction on a daily basis, do you actually understand the disease?
-Before you get into another argument or make one more tear-filled plea with your son or daughter, do some research so that you fully understand what your adult child is going through and what kinds of options that they have available to them.
-Addiction is one of the most complex diseases and it can make its way through the entire family, so it is important that you navigate it thoroughly.
+While you may be living with someone battling addiction and dealing with the effects of addiction on a daily basis, do you actually understand the disease?
+Before you get into another argument or make one more tear-filled plea with your son or daughter, do some research so that you fully understand what your adult child is going through and what kinds of options they have available to them.
+Addiction is a complex disease and it can drive its way through the entire family, so it is important that you navigate it thoroughly.

-With your child being an adult now, he or she has the ability to make his or her own decisions.
-At the same time, your child can’t blame you for their decisions now or in the future.
+With your child being an adult now, he or she has the ability to make their own decisions.
+Simultaneously, your child can’t blame you for their decisions now or in the future.
 If your child is choosing alcohol or drugs over detox and rehab, then that can’t be blamed on you.
 It is your child’s responsibility to make the decision to move forward with detox and rehab—not yours; all you can do is try to encourage them to make that decision.
 However, in the end, it is up to them.

 As a parent, you are going to be distraught, concerned, overwhelmed, and possibly even angry about your child’s addiction.
-You have numerous emotions running through you, and you probably want to nag and whine into an emotionally charged conversation with your child.
+You have many emotions flowing through you, and you probably want to nag and whine into an emotionally charged conversation with your child.
 However, this is the last thing that you want to do.

 Instead, you need to be practical.
-Keep in mind that your child probably has no idea how to seek help for his or her addiction—all your child is familiar with is how to use the drug or drink alcohol.
-Even if your child knows that he or she needs to make a change in his or her life, your child probably doesn’t know how to proceed.
+Keeping in mind your child probably has no idea how to seek help for his or her addiction—all your child is familiar with is how to use the drug or drink alcohol.
+Even if your child knows he or she needs to make a change in his or her life, your child probably doesn’t know how to proceed.

 So, before you go barreling in, have some real options ready to present to your child.
-Don’t have your emotional please, idle threats, etc. ready to go.
+Don’t have your emotional pleas and idle threats ready to go.
 Instead, prepare some treatment options, answers to potential questions your child may have, and more.
 Be ready for your child to object to all of it, and be ready to keep your emotions in check.

-In the end, though, if your son or daughter refuses to get help, you won’t be able to blame yourself.
+In the end, though, if your son or daughter refuses to get help, you won’t blame yourself.

-One of the most difficult things for parents of children with addictions is to love themselves.
+One of the most challenging issues for parents of children with addictions is to love themselves.
 Your life changes in an instant when you give birth to a son or daughter, and that never ends no matter what age your child is.
 However, when your child grows out of that adolescent age and becomes an adult, your roles and responsibilities lessen and evolve.
-Loving yourself essentially means that you are drawing your boundaries, accepting your limits, and keeping yourself healthy in what is a very unhealthy situation.
+Loving yourself essentially means you are drawing your boundaries, accepting your limits, and keeping yourself healthy in what is a harmful situation.

 If you would like more information on helping your son or daughter battle his or her addiction, or if your child is ready to get the treatment he or she needs, contact us at Shadow Mountain Recovery.